Executory contract: Executory contracts and film

 Film contracts do not always seem to be executory in nature.
 The U.S. Court of Appeals for the Third Circuit provided some guidance on the question in Spyglass Media Group, LLC v.
 Bruce Cohen Productions (In re Weinstein Company Holdings LLC), 997 F.3d 497 (3d Cir.
 2021).
-In the case, in 2011, Bruce Cohen ("Cohen") contracted with The Weinstein Company ("TWC") to make the film Silver Linings Playbook.
-The contract was "work-made-for-hire," meaning that even though none of the picture's IP belonged to Cohen, he would be paid $250,000 in fixed initial compensation in addition to the right to approximately 5% of the picture's future profits.
+In the case, in 2011, Bruce Cohen contracted with The Weinstein Company to make the film Silver Linings Playbook.
+The contract was "work-made-for-hire," meaning that even though none of the picture's IP belonged to Cohen, he would be paid $250,000 in fixed initial compensation in addition to having the right to approximately 5% of the picture's future profits.
 TWC eventually filed for bankruptcy and owed Cohen $400,000 in film profits.
-Spyglass Media Group, LLC bought out TWC's assets and asked the court for declaratory judgment that the Cohen agreement was not executory and, therefore, could not be assumed and assigned.
+Spyglass Media Group, LLC bought out TWC's assets and asked the court for a declaratory judgment that the Cohen agreement was not executory and, therefore, could not be assumed and assigned.
 The Third Circuit affirmed a previous lower court holding that a "work-made-for-hire" contract between a film company debtor and the producer of a motion picture was not executory in nature because Cohen did not have any ongoing "material obligations" and had already finished the film.
 The court reasoned that the parties to a contract can override the Bankruptcy Code's intended protections for a debtor in connection with certain contracts, but only by clearly and unambiguously providing that continuing obligations are material in the text of the agreement.